 A gst fusion protein (Glutathione-S-transferase) is useful for affinity chromatography and immunoprecipitation.
 The natural form of GST is an enzyme that catalyzes the protective mechanisms of glutathione.
 Glutathione is an antioxidant that prevents cell damage by reactive oxygen species.
 However, the GST fusion protein is not natural.
 It is a genetically engineered protein that has become a useful biotechnological tool.

-The affinity between the GST fusion protein and glutathione is what makes it useful for affinity chromatography.
-Once a capture GST fusion protein is created, it can be used to capture a target protein, and the whole complex can be isolated by running it through a glutathione column.
+The affinity between the GST protein and glutathione is what makes it useful for affinity chromatography.
+Once a capture GST protein is created, it can be used to capture a target protein, and the whole complex can be isolated by running it through a glutathione column.
 The complex is then eluted by adding an excess of glutathione, which out-competes the bound glutathione and fills the GST binding site resulting in release from the column.

 GST Fusion protein vs recombinant protein

 - A recombinant protein is a single intact protein that is produced by bacteria such as E. coli under controlled conditions in a laboratory.
 The recombinant protein is produced by inserting a section of cDNA into the bacterial plasmid, selecting for only the bacteria that take up that plasmid, and harvesting the protein produced by those bacteria in culture.
 This allows scientists to produce large quantities of a single protein under highly reproducible and economically feasible conditions.